suissard/onbouge/doc/04_how_it_works.md

 ## Core Features

-*   **User Profiles**: Users can register and create profiles that include their favorite sports, skill level, and available equipment.
+*   **User Profiles**: Users can register and create profiles that include their favorite activities, skill level, and available equipment.
 *   **Authentication**: Full authentication system with email/password registration and login.
 *   **Events and Points of Interest (POIs)**: Users can create, view, and join events.
 They can also create and browse POIs, which are locations for sports activities.
 *   **Dynamic Menu**: The application's navigation menu is dynamically generated from data provided by the Strapi API.